-- > There are two written reports sent to parents during the course of the school year.
-Reports are normally distributed during the months of January, and July. - Parents are invited to Student-Led-conferences two times per academic year.
-Parents are strongly encouraged to attend the conferences as it provides an opportunity for students to assess their academic progress, set goals, and reflect on their learning experiences.
-Students play an active part in the conversations that take place between their parents and their teachers.
+- There are four written reports (approximately every 9 weeks) sent to parents during the course of the school year.
+Reports are normally distributed during the months of October, January, March and June. - ❖ Secondary parents are invited to parent conferences three times per year.
+Students are strongly encouraged to attend the conferences and should play an active part in the conversations that take place between their parents and their teachers.